High Confidence Level Inference is Almost Free using Parallel Stochastic Optimization: Introduction

 \subsection{Background: existing confidence interval construction}

 Practical inference methods are based on the limiting distribution of SA solutions.
 Consider the vanilla SGD iterates with the recursion form:

 where $\nabla{f} (x, \xi)$ is the gradient vector of $f(x, \xi)$ with respect to the first variable $x$, and $\eta_{i}$ is the step size at the $i$-th step.
-Denoted by $\bar{x}_{n} = n^{-1} \sum_{i = 1}^{n} x_{i}$ the average of all past iterations.
-In the celebrated work of \cite{polyak1992acceleration}, it is shown that, under suitable conditions, the averaged SGD (ASGD) exhibits the asymptotic normality, that is,
+In the celebrated work of \cite{polyak1992acceleration}, it is shown that, under suitable conditions, the averaged SGD (ASGD), $\bar{x}_{n} = n^{-1} \sum_{i = 1}^{n} x_{i}$, exhibits asymptotic normality, that is,

-where $\Sigma = A^{-1}SA^{-1}$ is the sandwich form covariance matrix with $A = \nabla^{2}F(x^{*})$ and $S = \mathbb{E}\left([\nabla f(x^{*}, \xi)][\nabla f(x^{*}, \xi)]^{T}\right).$ Note that the asymptotic normality result is the same as that for offline M-estimators \cite{van2000asymptotic}, and achieves asymptotic minimax optimality \cite{hajek1972local, duchi2021asymptotic}.
-Similar asymptotic normality results have been established for other variants of SGD with adjusted asymptotic covariance matrices \cite{li2022root, wei2023weighted, na2022asymptotic}.
+where $\Sigma = A^{-1}SA^{-1}$ is the sandwich form covariance matrix with $A = \nabla^{2}F(x^{*})$ and $S = \mathbb{E}\left([\nabla f(x^{*}, \xi)][\nabla f(x^{*}, \xi)]^{T}\right)$.
+Note that the asymptotic normality result is the same as that for offline M-estimators \citep{van2000asymptotic}, and achieves asymptotic minimax optimality \citep{hajek1972local, duchi2021asymptotic}.
+Similar asymptotic normality results have been established for other variants of SGD with adjusted asymptotic covariance matrices \citep{li2022root, wei2026general, na2025asymptotic}.

 These asymptotic normality results form the foundation of statistical inference in an online setting.
 As the limiting covariance matrix is unknown in practice, to perform practical inference, there are three primary methods for constructing confidence intervals.